 - Gather all documents needed.

-- Attend a walk-in appointment with the Honorary Consular at Belmont University to get documents notarized.
+- Attend a walk-in appointment with the Honorary Consular at Belmont University to get documents notarized or another notary you set up yourself.

 - Mail in Italy Visa application, supporting documents, and passport.